Steve Lieberman: Jewish Riot Oy! Oy! Oy!

 In September 2004, Lieberman traveled to Detroit, where he played, recorded and filmed a show and released the results as what would be his 6th CD and first live record called Jewish Riot Oy!
 Oy!
-Oy!, released 5 January 2005, The small audience was evident by the limited applause on the recording.
+Oy!, released January 5, 2005, The small audience was evident by the limited applause on the recording.
 Journalist James McQuistion said that "Lieberman should seriously consider trying to create a more live-feeling studio experience, as this is the essence of eir music, free of all the unnecessary chaos that Lieberman likes to thread throughout eir music."

-Bill Cuevas, music director at KZSU Stanford University summed up Lieberman's attitude as a live performer in his review of Jewish Riot which peaked at #41 on the station's chart:"I just love how its obvious theres like 5 people in the audience while this guy gives the performance of his life."
+Bill Cuevas, music director at KZSU Stanford University summed up Lieberman's attitude as a live performer in his review of Jewish Riot which peaked at No. 41 on the station's chart:"I just love how its obvious theres like 5 people in the audience while this guy gives the performance of his life."

-After returning home from Detroit, Buttons, his beloved lab mix who had been the subject of quite a few of Lieberman's songs, had passed at 14 1/2 on 22 September 2004.
+After returning home from Detroit, Buttons, his beloved lab mix who had been the subject of quite a few of Lieberman's songs, had passed at 14 1/2 on September 22, 2004.
 He played some shows in New York City including CBGB's and the Acme Underground.
-Author/promoter Steven Blush was promoting a Thanksgiving Eve jam on 24 November 2004 at Don Hills and was the first to book Lieberman as "Gangsta Rabbi".
+Author/promoter Steven Blush was promoting a Thanksgiving Eve jam on November 24, 2004, at Don Hills and was the first to book Lieberman as "Gangsta Rabbi".

-Arbeiter At The Gate
+Arbeiter at the Gate

 After his attempt in New York City, Lieberman hooked up with the now defunct Long Island Music Coalition (LIMC) headed up by WUSB DJ Rich Hughes, who provided him with some work in clubs.
 When interviewed about Lieberman by Newsday in the fall of 2004, he said he "first heard Lieberman on a local radio show in his car.
 'I nearly drove into a tree,' he recalls.
 But something about the music stuck with him.
 I like the way he follows his own muse".

-Lieberman released his 5th album, Arbeiter at the Gate, on 18 October 2004.
+Lieberman released his 5th album, Arbeiter at the Gate, on October 18, 2004.
 When the Allmusic guide received its copy, because Lieberman dedicated a song "The A.M.G." to them, critic Gregory McIntosh reviewed the CD, giving it a surprising 3 1/2 stars citing "Mostly, the appeal of Arbeiter at the Gate, and indeed all of Lieberman's work, is the sheer and impressive fearlessness of it".

-Arbeiter peaked at #42 on WXDU-Duke University and on 22 May 2005 hit #87 at KZSU, and two weeks later, "Jewish Riot" re-entered at #360 one notch lower than "Arbeiter" holding #359.
+Arbeiter peaked at No. 42 on WXDU-Duke University and on May 22, 2005, hit No. 87 at KZSU, and two weeks later, "Jewish Riot" re-entered at No. 360 one notch lower than "Arbeiter" holding No. 359.